-So you’re traveling or moving internationally and you want to make sure you can access YouTube in China?
-Whether you just want to watch YouTube videos or you need to upload YouTube videos while you’re in China, your biggest challenge is censorship.
-YouTube is blocked.
+Is it possible to access YouTube in China?
+Whether you just want to watch YouTube videos or you need to upload YouTube videos while you’re in China, your biggest challenge is internet censorship.
+YouTube is blocked in China.
 So how do you access YouTube in China with enough speed to minimize buffering?
 Continue reading to learn more.

 When it comes to being censored within China, YouTube is in good company.
-There are plenty of other apps and website such as Instagram, Facebook, Twitter and many others that have been axed by the powers-that-be in Beijing.
+There are plenty of other apps and website such as Instagram, Facebook, Twitter and even WhatsApp in China that have been axed by the powers-that-be in Beijing.

 China has taken a particular dislike to anything having to do with Google.
-YouTube, which is owned by Google, is just one of many.
-In China you can’t access the Google homepage, check your Gmail or get on Google Plus (but lets be honest, does anybody still want to get on Google Plus?).
+YouTube, which is owned by Google, is just one of many Google-related services blocked in China.
+In China you can’t access the Google homepage, check your Gmail or get on Google Plus (although that doesn’t matter now that Google+ has been shuttered).